 See the charts below for a diagrammatic demonstration of how to grade your pet's body condition score from 1-9.

 1. Feed the right food

 Feeding your pet a complete and balanced diet to suit their life stage goes a long way to helping them maintain an ideal weight.
-Premium diets are formulated to ensure that your pet receives all the nutrition the require, without any variation in nutrition content or ingredients from batch to batch.
+Premium diets are formulated to ensure that your pet receives all the nutrition they require, without any variation in nutrition content or ingredients from batch to batch.
 This helps to prevent tummy upsets and helps to regulate the calories that they eat each day.
 For pets that are prone to weight gain, it is best to feed a controlled calorie diet designed to help maintain lean muscle mass.

 2. Feed the right amount

 So you've picked a picked out the right diet, what next?
 Too much of anything can be a bad thing, so it is important that you work out the correct amount of your chosen food to feed your pet.
 The first place to look for this information is the product label; a good diet will provide a guide for how much to feed your pet depending on their size, activity level and lifestage.
 You can also take a look at our guide on How much should you feed your pet to help you calculate your pet's daily feeding amount.